Searching for Bruckner, with Anima Eterna.

 Bruckner’s symphonies have been waiting for Heras-Casado for some time.
 In the last few seasons, he worked intensively with historical ensembles on the repertoire that preceded Bruckner: Mendelssohn, Schubert, Schumann and Brahms.
 It was time to take the next step.
 Bruckner on historical instruments is an obvious choice for Heras-Casado: ‘if you work with historical instruments’, he says, ‘then you keep noticing that they are what bring out the most radical qualities of a piece more clearly.
 The music sounds “like new” again’.

 ‘Je moet ruimte durven geven aan onzekerheid.
 Je kunnen laten verrassen is een enorm belangrijk element van creativiteit.
 Ik denk dat onze Bruckner allicht transparanter zal klinken dan je gewoon bent.
 Met een zekere lichtheid in klank, maar niet in de boodschap.’

 ‘You have to leave some room for uncertainty.
 Being able to surprise yourself is an enormously important element of creativity.
 I think that our Bruckner will probably sound more transparent than what you’re used to, with a certain lightness in the sound, but not in the message’.

-The Bruckner adventure of Anima Eterna and Pablo Heras-Casado continues in January 2024 with the Fourth Symphony.
-Click here to see the full calendar and some exclusive content.
+Anima Eterna and Pablo Heras-Casado’s Bruckner adventure continues in January 2024 with the Fourth Symphony.
+Click here for all concert dates and exclusive content.